TheDaedalusCrew/community/irc_rules.md

 * Channel logs may not be kept on channels with channel modes +s or +p.
 * Users may request their messages to be removed from logs, the bot owner must then remove all messages from this user from the logs.
 * Users may opt-out of logs, when they do this, you may no longer log any of their messages.

+## Scripting rules
+You are allowed to do the following things without needing a seperate IRC bot:
+* You are allowed to respond to highlights of your nick with a single CTCP message to let people know you are away.
+* You are allowed to automatically change your nick to regain it after you were disconnected.
+* You are allowed to automatically rejoin an empty channel to regain +o.
+* You are allowed to take any actions to authenticate to any services or bots.
+(Although we prefer if you use SASL instead since that is more secure.)
+* You are allowed to automatically rejoin in channels you are the channel owner if you are kicked.
+(Not allowed if you are not the channel owner.)
+* You are allowed to automatically send messages to the following channels: #away, #test, #musicspam, #botspam
+Make sure to read the channel topics to see what messages are allowed.
+* You are allowed to take any actions that do not communicate with the server as long as they do not break any other rules.
+* You are allowed to automatically donate to Alice so she can buy cola.